KarchinLab/2020plus/doc/tutorial.rst

 20/20+ classifier based on pan-cancer data is used to make predictions.
 Available pre-trained 20/20+ classifiers are shown on the :ref:`download-ref` page.
 Associated data should be collected like in the above :ref:`prep-cancer-data-ref` section.
 When using a pre-trained classifier, the **snakemake -s Snakefile pretrained_predict** command should be used.
 In the below example command, we use the command for a local machine, but it can be adopted to run on a cluster.

-.. note:: Care should be taken if you intend to predict on samples which were
-          used for training the 20/20+ random forest (e.g. predicting on TCGA data).
-          This could result in over-fitting, and may require training a 20/20+ random forest yourself (see :ref:`train-ref`) without the overlapping samples.

 .. code-block:: bash

    $ snakemake -s Snakefile pretrained_predict -p --cores 1 \